RENNET

 Normally rennet prepared from the stomachs of calves is used to make cheeses as follows.

 After the calf is killed, the last part of the stomach is taken, the so-called. maw, that is, marshmallow, cutting it off with a piece of the books and squeezing food out of it.
 It should not be rinsed, because a lot of the rennet enzyme would be lost.
-Then it is puffed up, ties the outlet, rinses the top with water and hangs it to dry in a dry and ventilated place, protected from sunlight, np. in the attic.
+Then it is puffed up, ties the outlet, rinses the top with water and hangs it to dry in a dry and ventilated place, protected from sunlight, e.g. in the attic.
 To protect against flies and moths, it is good to sprinkle bloated abomas on top with boric or salicylic acid and cover with organdy, with a cheesecloth or paper bags.

 tmpf837-1Parasites should come from healthy calves, and the best, because it is the richest in rennet ferment, are the abomasum of the calves 2 do 3 weekly, which, apart from milk, received no other food.
 When buying fresh or dried marshmallows, you need to remember about this, that the most valuable are the average sizes, yellowish and transparent, moldy and odorless, undulating inside and without any traces of forage consisting of straw or hay, smooth outside.
 Food leftovers in the form of cheesecake prove it, that the stomach was not flushed inside, what we mean.
 Too small abomasum can come from calves that die shortly after giving birth or are aborted; bloody - from patients with diarrhea; contaminated with grass or hay, contain little rennet ferment, as coming from older calves.